WildfireGPT: Tailored Large Language Model for Wildfire Analysis: Conclusions and Future Work

-In conclusion, we have developed an LLM agent, WildfireGPT, representing a step forward in leveraging language models for specialized scientific domains such as climate change, with a particular focus on wildfire risks.
-This prototype shows great potential in transforming user queries into actionable insights, offering a customized interactive experience through strategic questioning and planning, and accessing climate projection data alongside scientific literature in climate science. {\it Domain expert feedback underscores WildfireGPT's strengths in defining the scope of inquiries, establishing a clear roadmap for discussions, and enhancing productivity through efficient data retrieval and interpretation, which would be very time-consuming for a user to accomplish independently. } Furthermore, we identify several key areas for future work, such as redundant questioning, gaps in user profiling, the need for more relevant data, and the refinement of recommendation strategies.
+We introduce an LLM agent, WildfireGPT, representing a step forward in leveraging language models for specialized scientific domains such as climate change to promote positive impacts, with a particular focus on wildfire risks.
+This prototype shows great potential in transforming user queries into actionable insights, offering a customized interactive experience through strategic questioning and planning, and accessing climate projection data alongside scientific literature.
+Feedback from domain experts underscores the WildfireGPT's strengths in defining the scope of inquiries, establishing a clear roadmap for discussions, and enhancing productivity through efficient data retrieval and interpretation, which could be time-consuming for a user to accomplish independently.
+More case studies with different domain experts and climate data are currently underway to further showcase and validate WildfireGPT's capabilities in addressing real-world challenges.